To all the Parish SCC Coordinators, Archdiocese of Bombay

 My dear Collaborators,

-God bless you and the members of your family.
+God bless you and your parish community.

 Yours in Christ,

 ✠Barthol Barretto Auxiliary Bishop of Bombay & Bishop in-charge of SCCs, Archdiocese of Bombay